2017 Tour Details View 2016 Tour Details »

 Inside visits and special features are shown in UPPERCASE in the tour description.

 Check into your hotel.
-The rest of the day is free.
-Later, meet your Tour Director and fellow travelers.
+The rest of the day is free for you to see some of Ljubljana, the Slovenia capital with a strong Alpine/Austrian architectural flavor.
+Tonight, meet your Tour Director and fellow travelers.

 Your vacation ends with breakfast this morning.

 With Cosmos, there’s no better way to get to know your destination than through the eyes of your Tour Director.
 Averaging over a decade... we’d like you to meet a Tour Director, who is representative of the type of expert that will be with you on your vacation.

 “I decided to become a Tour Director in order to see the world-and lose weight.
 Unfortunately, the latter is impossible in Slovenia and Croatia, because the food is incredible.
 Still, it was worth a try!
 Since those early years I've discovered that the reality of travel is better than I ever imagined.
 Every day is different, and there is always something new to see and learn.”